 Awards are not renewable, but students may reapply to the program each year they meet eligibility requirements.

 Awards are for undergraduate and graduate study and may be used for tuition, fees, and books only.

 Scholarship America processes scholarship payments on behalf of Ameriprise Financial Services, Inc. (agent) in early August.
 Checks are mailed to each recipient’s college and are made payable to the school for the student.
 Letters will also be sent to the student recipient stating their check has been mailed to their school.

-Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, statement of goals and aspirations, unusual personal or family circumstances and an online recommendation.
+Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, statement of educational and career goals and objectives, unusual personal or family circumstances and an online recommendation.
 Financial need is not considered.